usagi-coffee/pg_chainsync/README.md

 After altering the config restart your database and you can check postgres logs to check if it worked!

 > Please refer to pgrx documentation for full details on how to install background worker extension if it does not work for you

+## Demo

+You can check out how the extension work in action by running the development docker-compose file with `docker compose` or `podman compose`, it will build the extension and run the database, run the extension and listen for some events that get sent by erc20 container.

 ## License